awsdocs/amazon-rds-user-guide/doc_source/USER_VPC.Scenarios.md

 You can communicate between an Amazon RDS DB instance that is in a VPC and an EC2 instance that is not in an Amazon VPC by using *ClassicLink*\.
 When you use ClassicLink, an application on the EC2 instance can connect to the DB instance by using the endpoint for the DB instance\.
 ClassicLink is available at no charge\.

 **Important**
 If your EC2 instance was created after 2013, it is probably in a VPC\.
+EC2\-Classic networking is retiring\.
+The end of life is planned for August 15, 2022\.

 The following diagram shows this scenario\.